Snownee/Kiwi/.github/ISSUE_TEMPLATE/issue.md

 ---

- * Minecraft Version:
+ * Forge Version:
  * Mod Version:

+Paste your crash report to somewhere like https://paste.ubuntu.com/ , instead of directly here.